tomatolog/manticore/docs/2_installation/sphinx_deprecations_and_changes_in_default_configu.rst

 Sphinx deprecations and changes in default configuration
 --------------------------------------------------------

-In 2.2.1-beta version we decided to start removing some old features.
-All of them was ‘unofficially’ deprecated for some time.
-And we're informing you now about it.

 Changes are as follows:

 -  32-bit document IDs are now deprecated.
 Our binary releases are now